Our next 6-month session begins Saturday, March 5th, 2022!

 Each proficiency level is comprised of 24 lessons, spanning 6 months (one 60-minute lesson per week).
 For example: If a couple enrolls in Beginner 1, and attends 6 months of classes (24 lessons), they will have completed the Beginner 1 proficiency level and may advance into Intermediate 1.

 Because ballroom dance focuses on partnership development and is danced only as a couple, our lessons are tailored for pairs only.
 Therefore when you register, you must enroll with a partner.
-All age groups are welcome beginning at 12 years of age.
-Note: the class fee ($65/month) is per couple; not per person.
+All age groups are welcome beginning at 14 years of age.
+Note: the class fee ($70/month) is per couple; not per person.
+There is no registration fee for Ballroom.

 While still shots are permitted, videography during Social Ballroom classes is prohibited.